Adjudication Timeline

 Step 9 - The decision

-Essentially, a payment dispute which is adjudicated upon will result in an award to one of the parties which will (in most cases) require a payment, therefore it is essential that you present the best possible case.
+Essentially, a payment dispute adjudicated upon will result in an award to one of the parties, which will (in most cases) require a payment.
+Therefore, you must present the best possible case.

-The process itself is designed to be quick 28 days from the referral (or such period longer period as may be agreed by the referring party or both parties after the dispute has been referred).
+The process is designed to be quick, 28 days from the referral (or such a more extended period as may be agreed by the referring party or both parties after the dispute has been referred).

 Enforcement

-The decision will state that any payment shall be made within 7 days of that decision, in accordance with Section 7 (1) of the CCA.
+The decision will state that any payment shall be made within 7 days of that decision, per Section 7 (1) of the CCA.

 After that, if payment is not forthcoming, the winning party will need to proceed to enforcement of the decision through the courts.